joyent/conch-api/docs/validation/TestingValidations.md

     A hashref of the input data provide to the Validation.
 An empty hashref will be provided by default.

-- `dies`

-    A boolean attribute (0 or 1) to mark that this test case is expected to die during validation.
-A validatino may die due to schema errors, `$self->die` or `die` called in the Validation logic, or other code errors.
-Defaults to 0.

 - `success_num`

     The number of expected successful validation results from running the